aickin/react-dom-stream/README.md

 ### Combining `renderToStaticMarkup` and `renderToString` to serve a page

-If you have used React for server and client rendering before, you probably know that React does not work on the client side if you try to render the entire HTML markup or [even if you try to render just the HTML body](https://medium.com/@dan_abramov/two-weird-tricks-that-fix-react-7cf9bbdef375#.7tqgmc4pj).
+If you have used React for server and client rendering before, you probably know that React does not work on the client side if you try to render the entire HTML markup or [even if you try to render just the entire HTML body](https://medium.com/@dan_abramov/two-weird-tricks-that-fix-react-7cf9bbdef375#.7tqgmc4pj).
 As a result, with vanilla `react-dom/server` many developers use `renderToStaticMarkup` to generate the `<html>`, `<head>`, and `<body>` tags, and then embed the output of `renderToString` into a div inside the body.

-I wanted this pattern to be possible in `react-dom-stream`, so `renderToStaticMarkup` accepts Readable streams as children in the React element tree the same way that it accepts Strings as children in the tree.
+I wanted this pattern to be possible in `react-dom-stream`, so `renderToStaticMarkup` accepts readable streams as children in the React element tree the same way that it accepts Strings as children in the tree.
 This is useful for using `renderToStaticMarkup` for the page template and `renderToString` for the dynamic HTML that you want to render with React on the client.
-Note that, as with Strings, `react-dom-stream` automatically encodes streams to protect against cross-site scripting attacks, so you need to use `dangerouslySetInnerHTML` to embed markup.
+Note that, as with Strings, `react-dom-stream` automatically HTML encodes streams to protect against cross-site scripting attacks, so you need to use `dangerouslySetInnerHTML` to embed markup.
 That would look something like this:

 ```javascript
 import ReactDOMStream from "react-dom-stream/server";